 Putty Command Line

-Apart from the GUI interface putty also allows users to do various things from cmd prompt (Windows).
+Apart from the GUI interface putty also allows users to do various things from the cmd prompt (Windows).
 Below are a few of the useful commands.

 Establish an SSH connection: